Cloud Networking Internals for Developers: VPCs, Subnets, and Firewalls

 What's Covered

-Configure Security Groups and NACLs correctly by knowing how connection tracking changes the rules you need.
+Configure Security Groups and Network ACLs correctly by seeing how connection tracking and explicit rule evaluation produce different behaviors for the same traffic.

 The Curriculum